alohajazz/openworld-soundscape-cced2-dgpu/README.md

-# CCED2 and Detect–Group–Promote–Union for Underwater Acoustic Agents
+# CCED2 and DGPU for Open-world Discovery in Underwater Soundscapes

-This repository provides a minimal implementation of the **CCED2 unknownness score** and the **Detect–Group–Promote–Union (DGPU) pipeline**, developed for our paper *"Embodied acoustic agents with self-supervised audio for unknown-aware underwater soundscapes"*.
+This repository provides a minimal implementation of the **CCED2 unknownness score** and the **Detect–Group–Promote–Union (DGPU) pipeline**, developed for our paper *"A stethoscope for the ocean: Open-world discovery in underwater soundscapes"*.
+This repository is intended for research reproducibility and does not include product deployment workflows (e.g., OTA pipelines, production monitoring, or operational tooling).

-It includes the pretrained BEATs+DAPT encoder, the 56-class SED head, and evaluation scripts for the public underwater acoustic datasets used in the study (DCLDE2013, FRDR, and HICEAS).
+The repository includes evaluation scripts for public datasets (DCLDE2013, FRDR, HICEAS) and supports the pretrained BEATs+DAPT encoder and 56-class SED head (downloaded separately; see “**Setup: Downloading Weights**”).
+Lightweight CCED2 parameters in weights/cced2/ are included to reproduce the reported CCED2 configurations under the non-commercial weights license.

 ## Overview

-In addition to the source code, this repository ships with:
+In addition to the source code, this repository provides:

-* **Pretrained BEATs+DAPT encoder** (World-DAPT, Top-up version).
+* **Pretrained BEATs+DAPT encoder** (World-DAPT, Top-up version) (downloaded separately; see **Setup: Downloading Weights**).
-* **56-class SED head** trained on our internal underwater SED dataset.
+* **56-class SED head** trained on our internal underwater SED dataset (downloaded separately; see **Setup: Downloading Weights**).
-* **Pre-fitted CCED2 model parameters** (kNN index, Mahalanobis statistics, normalisation factors, and decision thresholds).
+* **Pre-fitted CCED2 model parameters** (kNN index, Mahalanobis statistics, normalisation factors, and decision thresholds) (included in this repository).
 * **Bundled BEATs source code** (`beats_core/`) for easy setup without external dependencies.

 These weights and parameters are released **for non-commercial research use only**.
 They match the exact configuration used in the paper, enabling reproduction of the main results on DCLDE2013, FRDR, and HICEAS using only public datasets.